Zachariah Chandler

 Zachariah Chandler (December 10, 1813 – November 1, 1879) was an American businessman, politician, and one of the founders of the Republican Party, whose radical wing he dominated as a lifelong abolitionist.
 He was mayor of Detroit, a four-term senator from the state of Michigan, and Secretary of the Interior under President Ulysses S. Grant.

 As a successful young businessman in Detroit, Chandler supported the Underground Railroad.
 During the Civil War, he advocated for the Union war effort, the abolition of slavery, and civil rights for freed African Americans.
 As Secretary of the Interior, Chandler eradicated serious corruption in the Bureau of Indian Affairs, fully endorsing President Grant's Peace Policy initiative to civilize American Indian tribes.
 In 1879, he was re-elected U.S. Senator and was a potential presidential candidate, but he died the following morning after giving a speech in Chicago.

+Chandler’s great great grandnephew is Rod Chandler, who was a U.S. Representative from Washington State from 1983 to 1993.

 Early life and career

 Zachariah Chandler was born in Bedford, New Hampshire, on December 10, 1813.
 His father was Samuel Chandler and his mother was Margaret Orr.
-Through an entirely paternal line Samuel Chandler was a descendant of William Chandler who had migrated to Roxbury, Massachusetts, from England in 1637.
+Through an entirely paternal line, Samuel Chandler was a descendant of William Chandler who had migrated to Roxbury, Massachusetts, from England in 1637.
 Through this line he was the seventh generation of his family born in North America.
 Margaret Orr was the oldest daughter of military officer Col. John Orr.
 Chandler was educated in the common schools.
 Upon graduation, deciding not to attend college, Chandler moved west in 1833 to Detroit, at that time the capital of Michigan Territory.
 In Detroit, Chandler opened a general store and through trade, banking, and land speculation became one of the wealthiest men in the state of Michigan.